Letters from Lodi

 I don't know if this counts, but I was once a 20-something.
 An unusual one, because I took my first sommelier job (in a table-side service French restaurant, no less) in 1978, at the tender age of 21.

-What I well remember is this: Almost no one in my own generation of late Boomers sipped or gave a hoot about "fine wine" until their late 30s.
+What I will remember is this: Almost no one in my own generation of late Boomers sipped or gave a hoot about "fine wine" until their late 30s.
 When I served bottles in restaurants, it was always to an older crowd with actual disposable incomes: Adults in their late 30s at the youngest, and mostly in their 40s or 50s.
-A lot of it was for economic reasons⏤as a young sommelier, I worked in restaurants that I could barely afford myself.
+A lot of it was for economic reasons⏤as a young sommelier, I worked in restaurants that I could barely afford.

-In fact, in the fine dining side of the hospitality industry it has always been an accepted fact that most of your guests, in no matter what era and no matter what generation, fall in older age spectrums.
-These are are always your primary wine consumers.
+In fact, in the fine dining side of the hospitality industry, it has always been an accepted fact that most of your guests, no matter what era and no matter what generation, fall into older age spectrums.
+These are always your primary wine consumers.

-Ms. Delgado brooks no patience with talk about younger consumers not appreciating wine because what seems like facts do not fit the reality in which she lives.
+Ms. Delgado has no patience with talking about younger consumers not appreciating wine because what seems like facts do not fit the reality in which she lives.
 She writes:

 Then there is the current penchant of younger consumers for natural style wines, which many older consumers have as a difficult a time understanding as in that old '60s song about tryin' to tell a stranger about rock 'n roll.
 Says Delgado: